 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
+If this sounds like a case study on supply and demand, then you are correct.
 As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
 Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only risen due to scarcity.

-Recall that in order to buy R22, you’ll need to be an EPA-certified technician.
+Recall that in order to purchase R22, you have to be an EPA-certified technician.
 So, the normal homeowner can’t purchase a cylinder themselves.
-Plus, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
-This fee is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
+Plus, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
+This fee is passed on to the homeowner as companies are forced to cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
-This is why when our professionals come out to assess your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our professionals come out to assess your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will probably have R22.
+If you have an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
 You can find the type of refrigerant your system runs on by reading the appliance’s nameplate.
 This nameplate is typically found on the outdoor condenser of your central air conditioning system.
 If you don’t find it, you can grab your user’s manual.
 If that doesn’t work either, you can reach out to your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may know by the brand name Puron.
+The industry has made the switch from R22 to R410a, which you may know by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It provides a higher safety rating tests than R22.

 You may have read about “drop-in” replacements for R22.
-We strongly recommend against this choice.
+We strongly advocate against this choice.
 Typically a homeowner who is concerned about the cost of replacing their unit seeks out an alternative, and this feels like an easy solution.
 It often costs the homeowner more money, and almost always voids the manufacturer warranty.
 The fact about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a air conditioner, which when done properly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
 In part, this is because different refrigerants work at different pressure levels and demand different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
-If this critical step is skipped, your system will quickly stop operating, and you’ll be forced to install a new unit anyway.
+If this crucial step is missed, your system will quickly stop operating, and you’ll be forced to install a new unit anyway.
+If you are dead set on exploring drop-ins, then consult with an HVAC company to determine your best alternative.

 It’s better to discuss pricing options with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
 To reduce the chances of an emergency on a hot day, a lot of of our customers elect to do a pre-emptive replacement, and replace an old unit before it quits working.
 If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe